On Biased Compression for Distributed Learning: Distributed Setting

-The above example suggests that one needs to devise a different approach to solving the distributed problem \eqref{distr probl_main} with biased compressors.
+The above examples suggests that one needs to devise a different approach to solving the distributed problem \eqref{distr probl_main} with biased compressors.
 We resolve this problem by employing a memory feedback mechanism.